Negative-light/PUBLIC_VUALT/GABC SS-The Battle Field.md

 As an anecdote one of the best ways in my life too fight depression was serving others and taking care of them.

 #### For Partitions
 Partitions are lofty ideas or spectlations that are contrary to what God says.
-The primary way to prevent/destroy a partition is the idea of "Thought Claiming" ^[[[../30-Spiritual/BIBLE_CSB_MD/2 Corinthians/2 Cor 10#5|2 Cor 10:5]]]
+The primary way to prevent/destroy a partition is the idea of "Thought Claiming" ^[[[../30-Spiritual/BIBLE_CSB_MD/2 Corinthians/2 Cor 10#5|2 Cor 10:5]]].
+This idea sounds easy and honestly when it comes down to it, once it is habit, is rather easy.
+This is the thing that Evans clams is a major issue in the church we are "Making the Christian life harder than God makes it" ^[Tony Evans "The Battle is the Lords" pg 82].
+Ultimately the time to a complete time of change in ones life requires a change in ones thinking, this is even admitted within the world of phycology.

+#### For All Things
+- Get your order from God.
+This is done by asking for wisdom in faith. ^[[[../30-Spiritual/BIBLE_CSB_MD/James/James 1#5|James 1:5]]].
+    - Note that you should focus on *what God says*.
+Otherwise you risk acting as double minded going the way God and Man both are pulling you.
+- Get close too God. ^[[[../30-Spiritual/BIBLE_CSB_MD/James/James 4#8|James 4:8]]]
+    - As mentioned above, you do not have a issue with the obvious things.
+Alcoholism, Addiction etc are not the problem they are the symptom.
+Ultimately as you get close too God, God comes closer too you and where God resides sin cannot exist.
+- Get the right view of Sin ^[[[../30-Spiritual/BIBLE_CSB_MD/James/James 4#9|James 4:9-10]]]
+    - We you need too see your sin as God sees it and understand our Total depravity.
+This also results in God coming closer too you. ^[[[../30-Spiritual/BIBLE_CSB_MD/Psalms/Ps 34#18|Ps 34:18]], [[../30-Spiritual/BIBLE_CSB_MD/Psalms/Ps 51#17|Ps 51:17]]]
+- Get on your knees
+    - Specificly it is advised too pray Scripture itself.
+    - This can operate as the sledgehammer too destroy walls